JBailey007/Semantic-HTML/README.md

 # Module-1-Challenge

 ## Description
 This webpage was created/edited using HTML and CSS code.
+This webpage contains usefull information about Search Engine Optimization, Online Reputation Management and Social Media Marketing.

 ## Installation
 You can access this webpage by visiting the following link (https://jbailey007.github.io/module-1-challenge/)